Rayden/FieldtypePageWithDate/README.md

 FieldtypePageWithDate
 =====================

-Page Reference with Date Field - Field that stores one or more references to ProcessWire pages
+Module for ProcessWire - Page Reference with Date Field - Field that stores one or more references to ProcessWire pages

-Extension of the FieldtypePage module in ProcessWire with extra datetime field containing the date a page was added to the inputfield.
+Modified version of the FieldtypePage module in ProcessWire with extra datetime field containing the date a page was added to the inputfield.

 ### Requirement
 Requires: InputfieldPageWithDate